 Without verification, you cannot access page insights/analytical information or business reviews from the back end.

 Verification typically takes less than a week.

-Google will send you a verification code postcard that you will use to verify your listing and your business will officially be live.
+Google will send you a verification code postcard that you will use to verify your profile, and your business will officially be live.

-Here are some basic but crucial tips for optimizing your listing:
+Here are some basic but crucial tips for optimizing your profile:

 Local search results favor the most relevant results for searches.